 The University holds a commencement ceremony in December and May of each year.
 Summer and Fall Graduates are eligible to participate in the December Commencement.
-May graduates, in addition to previous Summer and Fall graduates, are eligible to participate in the May ceremony.
+May graduates, in addition to upcoming Summer and previous Fall graduates, are eligible to participate in the May ceremony.